Are-you-listening/Languages-and-Automata/README.md

 Creating a functional program by using a set of theoretical constructs (algoritms and automata).

 ## Final Product

-A program which can parse songs and compare & categorise these songs using Finite Automata.

 The program has a midi file parser from which datat is extracted and automata are constructed.
 By applying different algorithms we can check for similarity in songs, group songs on genre (specified by user defined paramaters) It is also possible to convert an automaton into a song (midi file).